-- enhance regional and remote Australian education institutions through promoting activities that contribute to growth and sustainability
+- Supports regional and remote Australian tertiary education providers by promoting activities that contribute to growth and sustainability

-- offer students from Australia and overseas the opportunity to undertake high quality education, training and research in, and to experience regional and remote Australia and
+- Offers students from Australia and overseas the opportunity to undertake high quality education, training and research, and to experience life in regional and remote Australia

 How do students apply for a scholarship?

 Students will be able to apply for a 2021 scholarship once successful education providers are announced, expected in early October 2020.
 Students can apply for scholarships direct with a successful tertiary education provider.

 Destination Australia 2020

 The Destination Australia Program in 2020 provided 1180 scholarships through 35 providers at 81 locations in regional Australia.

 A list of successful 2020 providers is available.

 Where can I find further information?